poolpOrg/pykvfs/README.md

 This is a work in progress, bugs are bound to happen and ruin your data.

 Currently, pykfvs supports:
-- concurrent accesses to the store from multiple transactions
+- concurrent access to the store from multiple transactions/processes/threads
+- completely lock-less operations (as far as pykvfs is concerned)
 - `get()` in the global store
 - transactional `put()`
 - transactional `get()` with read-committed semantics
 - atomic commit and rollback
-- recoverable state in case of application crash
+- recoverable state in case of application crash within commit / rollback phases
 - storage deduplication for values
 - best-effort handling of conflicting commits to same keys